 Upon being asked how materiality can transform a space, the architect says, “Human beings experience space and design through senses and how it appeals to them.
-The touch of a suede sofa, the whiff from a Champa tree, the way light falls and makes a space just the right amount of cozy, the way wood grains feel while walking barefoot on it.
-Materials and how they respond to nature and the human senses become the core of any design.”
+The touch of a suede sofa, the whiff from a Champa tree, the way light falls and makes a space just the right amount of cosy, the way wood grains feel while walking barefoot on it.
+Materials and how they respond to nature and the human senses therefore becomes the core of any design.”

 The architect’s emphasis on sensory play explains why the studio’s architecture projects like The Dune in Nashik and Under the Mango Tree in Karjat have an inside-out approach.
 The projects dwell in the surroundings as opposed to taking over the natural environment.
 The predominant use of timber and generous open spaces in the designs are the bearings of the architect’s belief that a structure thrives when the design respects the symbiotic relationship between architecture and nature.

-Furthermore, the studio’s portfolio also boasts of workplace projects like Mindtickle Office, Pune and pitching for the Leo Burnett HQ, Mumbai, and commercial projects such as the Limerick Store in Mumbai.
+Furthermore, the studio’s portfolio also boasts of workplace projects like Mindtickle Office, Pune.
+They are also pitching for the Leo Burnett HQ, Mumbai, and commercial projects such as the Limerick Store in Mumbai.
 They also dabble in product design and have designed the beautiful Centipede Table or Piquets Et Batons

 Red Home in Lonavala and Bangalore Home are two ongoing projects.
 As for the future, Nishita Kamdar says, “As a design studio, we have been keen about designs of all scales – be it architecture or product design.
 Currently, we are working on several architectural projects, a few of which are homes.
-It is a new avenue for us, and we are thoroughly enjoying creating larger scaled spaces.
-We are working in several cities across the country and hope to leave a little ‘Studio Nishita Kamdar’ touch in every city.”
+It is a new avenue for us, and we are thus thoroughly enjoying creating larger scaled spaces.
+We are working in several cities across the country.
+We thus hope to leave a little ‘Studio Nishita Kamdar’ touch in every city.”

 Human beings experience space and design through senses and how it appeals to them.
 The Materials and how they respond to nature and the human senses become the core of any design.